Trucker hat: 21st century trend

 Comedian Judah Friedlander is known for his signature trucker hats, which bear various humorous phrases.
-Having worn trucker hats since the 1980s, Friedlander claims a fondness for them and has ignored any rejecting or embracing fashion trends surrounding the hats throughout the decades.
-In a 2007 interview, he stated:
+Having worn trucker hats since the 1980s, Friedlander claims a fondness for them and has ignored any rejection or embracing of them as fashion trends throughout the decades.
+In a 2007 interview, he said he had been making and wearing trucker hats since the 1980s.
+People made fun of him for wearing them, only to ask where he got them when they became trendy ten years later.
+Some accused him of being racist since the hat made him look like a redneck.